Configure Monitoring Profiles

 Event rules set conditions to trigger Threshold Violation events.
 Each rule is based on a single metric family and contains criteria to raise or clear the violation.
 The event rules apply to each component on all devices in collections that are assigned to the monitoring profile.

-You cannot add event rules to the out-of-the-box monitoring profiles.
+You cannot add event rules to factory monitoring profiles.
 Only Administrator users in the default tenant can modify event rules on monitoring profiles.

 For best performance and granular control, configure event rules on threshold profiles instead of monitoring profiles.
 For more information, see Configure Threshold Profiles.